ONE YEAR BIBLE PROGRAM

 This unique program offers students the opportunity to dive into the heart of the TMU experience.
 Spanning 2 or 3 semesters, students complete 10 Biblical Studies classes and also experience life in the dorms, participate in chapel, and are engaged full time in the life-on-life discipleship and academic excellence that TMU offers.
 Upon completion, graduates receive The Master’s Institute Award of Achievement as well as TMU alumni status.

-Additionally, students may choose to register for study-abroad options like TMU’s Israel Bible Extension (IBEX), TMU Turkey/Greece, or register for intramural sports and student societies.
+Additionally, students may choose to register for study-abroad options like TMU’s Israel Bible Extension (IBEX), TMU Turkey/Greece, or register for intramural sports, arts, and student societies.

 “We believe that every student coming out of the 1-Year Bible Program will have a clear understanding of the Bible and Theology so that they will be better able to be spiritual examples in this fast-changing society, to make wise and proper decisions and to live acceptably before God,” - Dr. Thomas Halstead